-Each month, as appropriate, a summary of overall performance of the J. D. Evans, Inc., House B site and a detailed subsystem analysis are published.
-These monthly reports for the period covered by this Solar Energy System Performance Evaluation (November 1978 through March 1979) except January 1979 are available from the Technical Information Center, Oak Ridge, Tennessee 37830.
+Each month, as appropriate, a summary of overall performance of the J. D. Evans, Inc., House A site and a detailed subsystem analysis are published.
+These monthly reports for the period covered by this Solar Energy System Performance Evaluation (November 1978 through March 1979) are available from the Technical Information Center, Oak Ridge, Tennessee 37830.